EMI License in Lithuania

 - A license of an electronic money institution (EMI) which is a regular EMI license

-- A license of an electronic money institution to engage in restricted activities which excludes certain activities
+- A license of an electronic money institution for restricted activities, which does not include certain activities.

-There are plenty of compelling reasons why over 80 electronic money institutions have chosen this tiny but welcoming and promising jurisdiction as a home for their operations, and why you should follow suit.
-From efficient regulations and EU passporting rights to technological infrastructure and a highly skilled talent pool, Lithuania boasts a business environment that allows EMIs to gain a competitive edge and project growth in the future.
+There are plenty of weighty reasons why more than 80 electronic money institutions have chosen this small but friendly and promising jurisdiction for a home for their operations and why you should follow their example, too.
+From efficient regulations to passporting rights within the EU, from technological infrastructure to a highly qualified talent pool, Lithuania offers an excellent business climate for EMIs to leap forward and project business growth in the years to come.

-- Regular EMI license holders have passporting rights within the EEA (30 prosperous countries), which means that Lithuanian EMIs can operate and provide services across multiple EEA member countries without being obligated to obtain separate licenses in each jurisdiction, thereby expanding market reach significantly
+- The regular EMI license provides passporting rights in the EEA, meaning a circle of 30 prosperous countries; this includes the fact that Lithuanian EMIs can operate and provide services across several EEA member countries without having to procure separate licenses in each jurisdiction, thus achieving huge market reach.

-- Lithuania boasts a robust technological infrastructure, including high-quality internet connectivity and speed (it ranks 10th in the world for fixed broadband speeds!), and is actively investing in the development of 5G technology which, among other benefits, means quicker and more efficient transaction processing
+- Lithuania boasts of its technological infrastructure, with high-quality internet connectivity and speed.
+It stands in 10th place in the world in fixed broadband speeds!
+The government is committed to further investing in the build-up of 5G technology, which, among many other benefits, means quicker and more efficient transaction processing.

 Regulations for E-Money Institutions in Lithuania

-- The Electronic Money Directive (EMD), or Directive 2009/110/EC , sets regulatory standards for the issuance and operation of e-money and EMIs within the EU by stipulating rules for customer protection, initial capital, cross-border operations, and much more
+- The Electronic Money Directive, or Directive 2009/110/EC, which regulates the issuance of and operation with e-money and EMIs within the EU by setting a standard on customer protection, initial capital, cross-border operations, and much more.

-- General Data Protection Regulation (GDPR) establishes principles for the lawful, fair, and transparent processing of personal data and is highly applicable to EMIs as they handle sensitive financial information and personal data of their customers during transactions
+- General Data Protection Regulation (GDPR) establishes principles for the lawful, fair, and transparent processing of personal data and is highly applicable to EMIs since they process sensitive financial information and personal data while transactions are made by their customers.

 The Lithuanian regulatory framework governing EMI licensees consists of various acts and regulations:

-- The law on Electronic Money and Electronic Money Institutions is the primary legal act governing EMIs in Lithuania as it outlines the establishment, operation, and supervision of EMIs, emphasizing prudential rules, transparency, and consumer protection
+- The Law on Electronic Money and Electronic Money Institutions is considered the main legal act regulating the activity of EMIs in Lithuania because it provides the establishment, operation, and supervision of EMIs, with an emphasis on prudential rules, transparency, and consumer protection.

-- The Republic of Lithuania Act on Financial Institutions defines financial services and outlines the criteria for founders, participants, and executives of financial and credit institutions involved in offering these services, as well as outlines the requirements and procedures for obtaining authorization as a financial institution, including as an EMI
+- The Act of the Republic of Lithuania on Financial Institutions defines financial services, establishes the requirements concerning founders, participants, and executives of financial and credit institutions providing these services, and establishes the terms and conditions for authorization as a financial institution, including as EMI.

-- The Republic of Lithuania Law on Payment Institutions establishes the procedure for licensing, terminating, and supervising payment institutions and is applicable to EMIs offering payment services specified in this Law
+- The Republic of Lithuania Law on Payment Institutions establishes the procedure for licensing and termination of activities of payment institutions and supervision thereof and applies to EMIs providing payment services as defined in this Law.

-- The Republic of Lithuania Law on the Prevention of Money Laundering and Terrorist Financing established measures for the prevention of money laundering and terrorist financing, including the implementation of a risk-based approach, and the establishment of robust compliance programs
+- The Law of the Republic of Lithuania on the Prevention of Money Laundering and Terrorist Financing: it laid down measures for the prevention of money laundering and terrorist financing, provided for the implementation of a risk-based approach, and the establishment of robust compliance programs.

-- The Republic of Lithuania Law on Legal Protection of Personal Data regulates how personal information gets used, and outlines what rights consumers have over their data, how to protect those rights, and what responsibilities everyone has when handling personal information
+- The Republic of Lithuania Law on Legal Protection of Personal Data regulates how personal information gets used and what rights the consumers have over their data, how to protect those rights, and what responsibilities everyone has when handling personal information.

 How to Get a Lithuanian EMI License?